glittle/badi-google-actionv2/README.md

-# The Wondrous Calendar
+# The Badíʿ Calendar

-Check out this Action on Google by asking for "the Wondrous Calendar"
+Check out this Action on Google by asking for "the Badíʿ Calendar"